Skip to main content

 Grouping and Hue for Comparisons in Seaborn

-One of Seaborn's most powerful features is its ability to easily compare subgroups within a dataset using the hue parameter.
+One of Seaborn’s most powerful features is the ability to compare subgroups within a dataset using the hue parameter.

 Why Hue is Useful

-• Adds another layer of information without creating separate plots.
+• Adds a new layer of information without needing multiple plots.

-• Works across most Seaborn functions like barplot, scatterplot, and lineplot.
+• Works seamlessly across functions like barplot, scatterplot, and lineplot.

 Comparing Categories in a Scatterplot

-You can use hue to compare categories in a scatterplot.
+You can apply hue in scatterplots to visually compare categories within your data.

 Scatterplot with Hue